dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 ---
 layout: post
-title: Kittens for Sale
+title: "Taking reservations for 2022 kittens. "
-color: "Seal traditional/seal mink mitted and bicolor.
-Possibly a lilac bicolor. "
-expected: See litters 4 Amethys and 5 Aasia
+color: Seal, Blue, Lilac, Chocolate Bicolor, Mitted and Colorpoint, Mink and Traditional
+expected: Litters are planned throughout 2022
+info: "Depositors may pick or pass on any litter. "
-thumbnail: /assets/img/uploads/img_5757.jpg
+thumbnail: /assets/img/uploads/img_e1411.jpg
-reserved: "We have deposits on all current kittens.
-Please apply to go on Waitlist. "
+reserved: "Taking reservations for 2022 kittens. "
 ---
-No kittens are available for sale right now.

-All our current baby fuzzies are reserved.
-Typically there is a 2 litter wait.

-We are making a Secure Waitlist from those who fill out our Adoption Application.

-When the current depositors' reservations are filled, then we will offer any  not reserved to the  people on the Secure Waitlist and they will  be asked to place a reserve a kitten by placing a deposit.
-If they choose not to reserve at this time we move to the next person and remove their name from our waitlist.
+All our current kittens have Forever Homes already.
+We are taking reservations for 2022 litters.

+All kittens go home with three sets of vaccines, fully wormed (minimum 3x), microchipped, altered and with a Health Guarantee.

-Kittens are offered in this order:
+**Kittens are offered in this order:**

-1. To depositors in the order of the date we received their Deposit.
+1. To **depositors** in the order of the date we received their Deposit.

-2. To people on the Secure Waitlist in the order of the date we received their Adoption Application.
+2. To **people on the Secure Waitlist** in the order of the date we received their Adoption Application.
+To get on the Secure Waitlist you must fill out our Adoption Application and be pre approved.
+Few kittens make it to the Secure Waitlist.
+Typically most kittens are reserved by the time they are born so it's important to place a deposit early to reserve your kitten.